magnus-leksell/zen-quote/README.md

 ## The database

 `db/quotes.db` is a SQLite3 database file.
-It contains one table, quotes, in `UTF-8` encoding is defined as follows;
+It contains one table, quotes, in `UTF-8` encoding, defined as follows;

 Column | Type | Description
 -------|------|------------